 Call the box office for more info:

-The Chamber Music Series culminates in an incredible performance by some of the most celebrated musicians in the genre.
-American Virtuosi invites audiences to take part in an unforgettable evening of live classical music.
+American Virtuosi is an incredible performance by some of the most celebrated musicians in the genre and it invites audiences to take part in an unforgettable evening of live classical music.

 Wendy Chen, piano